I Spend $500/Month on Uber/Lyft Just To Work, Which Is Already Exhausting (Autism Unpredictability Costs)

 The Energy Math

-Scheduling a ride drains 3-4 spoons before I even leave.
+Scheduling a ride drains most of my energy before I even leave.
 The executive function demand—checking app, estimating arrival time, planning when to request pickup—exhausts me before I'm out the door.

-Drivers make small talk constantly once I'm inside the car.
-The social exhaustion from masking my discomfort—pretending I want to chat when I'm already drained—costs me most of my spoons before I even get to work.
+And once I'm in the call (Most but not all) Drivers make small talk constantly once I'm inside the car.
+The social exhaustion from masking my discomfort—pretending I want to chat when I'm already drained—costs me most of my energy before I even get to work.

-Unpredictable and unsafe driving habits from strangers on the road drain my spoons.
+Ther'e's also the unpredictable and unsafe driving habits from strangers on the road drain my energy.
+Not just from the drivers on the road, but my driver itself taking me to work.
 Sudden braking, aggressive lane changes, running lights—this sensory overload has occurred several times with Uber and Lyft drivers not following the rules of the road.
+All of the energy cost before my day even starts, let alone 1/4 of my income just showing up in the first place.

 "Just Get a Car"